isomerpages/tp-virtualcampus/_explore/02a-entertained-highlights.md

 ---

 ### Mashup - Band x Music Vox
-From the classical wind instruments🎷 to our modern- day electrical guitars 🎸 , the <a href="{{site.baseurl}}/performing_arts/band/">TP Band</a> and <a href="https://tp-vc-prod.netlify.app/performing_arts/music_vox/">TP Music Vox</a> joined forces to create a new form of energy with a mashup of Radioactive × Believer by Imagine Dragons.
+From the classical wind instruments🎷 to our modern- day electrical guitars 🎸 , the [TP Band](/performing_arts/band/) and <a href="https://tp-vc-prod.netlify.app/performing_arts/music_vox/">TP Music Vox</a> joined forces to create a new form of energy with a mashup of Radioactive × Believer by Imagine Dragons.

 [![Mashup]({{site.baseurl}}/images/BeEntertained-BandxMV.png)](https://www.instagram.com/p/CGeH691HcyH/){:style="display:block;margin-left:auto;margin-right:auto;"}{:target="_blank"}